melo-gustavo/nvim-kickstart/readme.md

 ## Documentation

-1. You can find all the keys that open in the core/keymaps.lua file.
+1. You can find all the keys that open in the "lua/core/keymaps.lua" file

 2. Space is the main key in Neovim